AntonBadaev/Rust_Server_Automated_Wipe_Script/README.md

 For instance: 0 10 * * 6 /usr/bin/sudo /home/rustserver/server/wipe_script.sh, which launches the script every Saturday at 10AM.

+Cosider that you need to save last_map_only_wipe.txt and last_map_and_players_wipe.txt files if u don't want to miss full wipe or map wipe.

 Feel free to modify this script and adapt it to suit your requirements.